Clariity/AmericasGunProblem/README.md

 This was the story I chose to go with as it aligned well with the data and provides a strong impact.

-I respect America's constitution and their right to bear arms according to their 2nd ammendment.
+I respect the United States Constitution and their right to keep and bear arms according to their Second Ammendment.

 ### Compatibility

-**Note: This is NOT compatible on mobile and I have intention of putting myself through the pain of making it so**
+**Note: This is NOT compatible on mobile and I have no intention of putting myself through the pain of making it so**

 Minimum recommended resolution is 720p

-Compatible browsers: Chrome, Opera, Firefox, Edge (Just about) Not compatible with Internet Explorer
+Compatible browsers: Chrome, Opera, Firefox, Edge (Just about)

+Not compatible with Internet Explorer